-Pork Chive Wontons.
-Savoury, delicious little morsels packed with pork and garlic chives.
-A Chinese classic that is great as a main dish, side dish or snack.
+Delicious wonton skins packed with savory pork and garlic chives.
+These quick and easy pork chive wontons are ready in 30 minutes with simple ingredients!
+A Chinese classic that is great as a main, meal, side or snack.

 Jump to:

-I love making my own wontons as you can customize the filling ingredients and I find they always taste better than takeout.
-I especially love making them in large batches and freezing them so I have them ready to quickly boil and enjoy.
-They're great on their own as a busy weeknight meal too!
+I love making my own wontons as you can customize the filling ingredients and I find they always taste better than Chinese takeout!

 Please scroll down to below recipe card for exact measurements.